CommiePrincess/aoc2017/README.md

 # aoc2017
-my solutions to the advent of code 2017 problems. written in rust.
+my solutions to the advent of code 2017 problems. most of them'll probably be completely unreadable for no good reason. written in rust.

-yes, i'm hardcoding the inputs into the code.
+~~yes, i'm hardcoding the inputs into my code.~~ okay, about that... rust apparently has a really useful ```rust include_str!(filename)``` macro that easily allows you to turn a file's contents into a string (thanks, u/aurele!)